Excis3/excis3.github.io/_posts/2024-05-02-How-to-submit-a-cve.md

 After creating the disclosure report, return to the [MITRE CVE Request Form](https://cveform.mitre.org/) and select 'Notify CVE about a publication'.

 ![mitre_form5.jpg](https://raw.githubusercontent.com/Excis3/excis3.github.io/main/media/mitre_form5.jpg)
-Fill in your email address, the link to your advisory, and the reserved CVE number.
+> Fill in your email address, the link to your advisory, and the reserved CVE number.
 You can also provide additional information or update the original description if needed.
+{: .prompt-info }

 After submitting the form, you will receive a notification that your CVE is published within a few days.